Conditional Score-Based Modeling of Effective Langevin Dynamics

-is sufficient at the level of these constraints.
+Consequently, when the modeling target is to reproduce the observed invariant density and the coordinate time correlations, and when the observed conditional mean is well approximated by an affine function of the initial condition, the constant-mobility model is sufficient at the level of these constraints.
 This recovers, as a special case, the constant score-based Langevin closure introduced in \cite{giorgini2026scorelangevin}.
-State-dependent corrections $\delta\bm{M}$ become necessary when the selected observables, nonlinear correlations, or non-affine conditional means reveal dynamical features that cannot be represented by the constant closure.
+State-dependent corrections \(\delta\bm{M}\) become necessary when the observables entering the target correlations are not limited to the coordinates, or when the conditional means are non-affine, so that the resulting dynamical features cannot be represented by the constant closure.

 When the constant closure is not sufficiently expressive, we represent the state-dependent correction with a neural parametrization of the full mobility.
 We write

 A neural network outputs

 The vector $\bm{\ell}_\theta$ fills the entries of a lower-triangular matrix $\bm{L}_\theta(\bm{x})$, with positive diagonal entries imposed through a smooth positive map.
 We then set